caadams4/callme32_pwn_writeup/README.md

 *insert radare2 screenshot here*

 We know var_28h in 0x28 bytes away from the base pointer, and 0x28+0x4 bytes away from the return to main address.
-Our payload must begin with 0x2c bytes of junk followed by the callme_one address we got from the imported function addresses.
+Our payload must begin with 0x2c bytes of junk followed by the callme_one address to hijack the instruction pointer.

 At this stage, our payload is: 0x2c x b'a' + callme_one_address

-For now, we will add j
+After hijacking the instruction pointer, we check out the ROPgadgets.
+We are looking to pop three variables off the stack to send call the next callme function at the next return address.

+*insert screenshot ROPgadget here*

+The ROPgadget for our situation is ################## and we will call it ROPPOP.

+So we know the offset, ROPgedet, variables and function addresses.
+Now we craft our payload.

+payload = b'a' * junkOffset + callme1 + ROPPOP + variables + callme2 + ROPPOP + variables + callme3 + ROPPOP + variables

+Using pwntools, we create the process, send the payload, and print the output.